nikolamihailov/TypeScript-Udemy/README.md

-# TypeScript courses from Udemy by Maximilian Schwarzmüller
+# Two TypeScript courses from Udemy by Maximilian Schwarzmüller